16 best sustainable fashion brands

 - H&M's Garment Collecting programme – Through this scheme, you can take any old clothes or textiles (not just H&M ones) to one of their stores and they'll give you a voucher in return.
 They'll then either market the clothes as second-hand, turn the clothes/textiles into another product (e.g. cleaning cloths) or shred and recycle them.

-- ASOS's Circular Design Collection – All the items in ASOS's Circular Design Collection are made from safe and recycled or renewable materials, are made to be used more and made to be made again.
+- ASOS's Circular Design Collection – All the items in ASOS's Circular Design Collection are made from safe and recycled or renewable materials, are made to be used more and are made to be made again.
 You can find more details of the collection on the ASOS website.

 For loads of practical tips on how to live more sustainably, check out our guide on how to reduce your carbon footprint.